 As we mentioned above, you can’t natively play DVDs on an iPad.
 But there are a few workarounds to it.

-One of them is using a computer to convert the DVD into a digital video file and then sending it to your iPad.
+One of them is using a computer to rip and convert the DVD into a digital video file and then sending it to your iPad.
 Alternatively, you can also use the cloud.

 Any computer will do.
 As long as it runs either Windows or macOS and it can take DVDs, you can use it to create a digital copy of your disc and then play it on an iPad.
 Not to mention the same method works for pretty much any other mobile device as well.
 Phones, tablets, laptops, etc.